 Specht Harpman designed and developed the zeroHouse™, a high-performance, off-the-grid micro dwelling, as well as the Manhattan Micro Loft.
 Both projects established Specht Harpman as international design leaders in the micro dwelling movement.
 The zeroHouse™ and Manhattan Micro Loft were published in over 50 international books and magazines, including the cover of The New York Times, in Fast Company, The Wall Street Journal, Wired, and on Bloomberg News television.
 Their work was featured in many leading professional and popular journals, including The New York Times, The New York Times Magazine, New York, Architectural Record, Architecture, AD, Architectural Digest, Praxis, Interior Design, Residential Architect, Metropolis, Domus, Texas Architect, and W Magazine, as well as on HGTV.
 Over two decades Specht Harpman gained significant international recognition and their work was published on every continent except Antarctica.

-Louise is an Associate Professor of Architecture, Urban Design, and Sustainability at NYU's Gallatin School of Individualized Study and also teaches at the Wagner Graduate School of Public Service.
-She is an affiliated faculty member in the Department of Environmental Studies and a member of the faculty advisory board of the Marron Institute for Urban Managment.
-She is a founding principal of Global Design NYU and is a co-author of Global Design (Prestel, 2014).
+Louise is a Professor of Architecture, Urban Design, and Sustainability at NYU's Gallatin School of Individualized Study and also teaches at the Wagner Graduate School of Public Service.
+She is a member of the faculty advisory board of the Marron Institute for Urban Management.
+She is a co-author of Coffee Lids https://papress.com/products/coffee-lids-peel-pinch-pucker-puncture (Princeton Architectural Press, 2018) and Global Design (Prestel, 2014).

 She taught previously at the Yale School of Architecture, the University of Pennsylvania Graduate School of Architecture and Planning, and the University of Texas at Austin, where she was Associate Dean.
 During her career, Louise has led teams in design, programming, and master planning for public, institutional, and private residential clients.
 She also worked as a project manager for the City of New York in its Department of Housing, Preservation, and Development.
 Louise has led many community-based public design projects, including work with the the Alley Flat Initiative, the Blanco Library, the Austin Children's Museum, the Downtown Austin Alliance, and the Austin Fire Department.